TheOdinProject/curriculum/nodeJS/apis/api_security.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Explain how token authentication differs from session based authentication.
-- Learn what JSON Web Tokens are.
+- Learn about JSON Web Tokens.
 - Read about an authorization header and how to use it.
 - Identify and explain the methods used to sign and verify tokens.
 - Write custom middleware to verify tokens on a given route.